 The typical clients of the Homeless Action Center are extremely low income.
 Many are both homeless and mentally ill.
 Those who are currently housed are in danger of losing their housing.
 HAC clients suffer from severe psychosis or paranoia, and have chronic health conditions that have been untreated for long periods.
 Their situation is desperate.
 For many, their homelessness is chronic.

-It is extremely difficult for individuals to access the long-standing social safety net programs that provide for basic needs.
-Application forms are long.
-Factual requirements and other details are difficult to provide.
+It is difficult for individuals to access the long-standing social safety net programs that are meant to provide for basic needs.
+Application forms are long, and it is difficult to meet factual requirements.
 Applying for Supplemental Security Income is virtually impossible without assistance.
 Hurdles include complicated forms, required appointments, and the need to document a history of medical treatment to meet a complex definition of disability.
 Even with representation, resolution of a case can take months or years.

 HAC has developed key strategies to meet both the legal and the life-on-the street needs of our clients: